Locked and Unlocked Phones

 What’s the Difference Between Locked and Unlocked Phones?

 Locked phones are available through service providers or third-party companies that work with these service providers.
-The carrier will connect your phone to your wireless account when you purchase it or after you set up your phone.
-You may be able to unlock a locked phone through your carrier, but there are typically a lot of requirements involved in this process.
+The carrier will connect your phone to your wireless account when you purchase it or after you set up your phone through a particular type of software.
+This is done to prevent you using this phone with another carrier.

 You can buy unlocked phones from companies that aren’t connected to service providers.
 You can even choose phones from other countries.
 Unlocked phones do not have the software that locked devices have to stop you from getting service from different carriers whenever you want.